samgj18/workflow-rs/README.md

 ## Usage

+By default, the work directory used is `$HOME/.workflows/`.
+This can be changed by setting the `WORKFLOW_DIR` environment variable.

 ```bash
 workflow --help # By default, it will look for a `name.workflow.yml` at `$HOME/.workflows/`
 # unless a different path is specified